 How Is Diabetic Coma Treated?

-Once early symptoms of a diabetic coma are noticed, treatment typically requires hospitalization with intravenous fluids as ordered by your doctor and may require insulin.
-It can lead to death if left untreated.
+Once early symptoms of a diabetic coma are noticed, treatment typically requires hospitalization with intravenous fluids and electrolytes such as potassium as well as insulin as ordered by your doctor.
+The coma can lead to death if left untreated.

 How Can Diabetic Coma Be Prevented?